RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

     return 0;
 }
 ```
-The main Idea here is pretty simple, I just divided the image in 4 quadrants and saved those images(First four lines).
+The main idea here is pretty simple, I just divided the image into 4 quadrants and saved those images(The first four lines).
 Then I created a new image to be the final output, that has the size of the input image, and I inserted the quadrants in the order desired.

 ```
     Mat image_quad_1(image, Range(0, image.rows / 2), Range(0, image.cols / 2));